nKumar2015/OpenDSA/RST/en/IntroToSoftwareDesign/GettingStarted.rst

 .. odsafig:: Images/micro-world-coordinates.png
    :align: center
+   :alt: A 2D grid, with the  0,0 origin upper left, and the x-axis values increasing as you move to right, and the y-axis values increasing as you move down.

 We will use a variation of **Cartesian coordinates** to write any location as an *(x, y)* pair, where x (the first coordinate) represents the distance from